PhilWyso/TTRPG-Obsidian/x_Blades_in_the_Dark/Scoundrel Mechanics/Scoundrel Mechanics.md

 Get a bonus die for your roll by marking 2 stress to exert yourself or asking for a Devil's Bargain from the GM.
 A devil's bargain allows the GM to give you a guaranteed consequence in exchange for an extra dice for your roll.

 ### Help Someone
 Help someone by marking 1 stress to give them +1d.
 Say how you help them.
-The GM may also cause the helper to cause consequences of a failed roll.
+The GM may also cause the helper to suffer consequences of a failed roll.

 ### Group Action
 When you lead a group action, everyone involved rolls the same action and the highest result counts for everyone.
 You take 1 stress for each person who rolls 1-3